You are here:

 The fee payable for this check is $46

-Before submitting the consent form to Victoria Police, an applicant must complete the proof of identity section and have his or her original documents certified.
+Before submitting the consent form to Victoria Police, you must complete the proof of identity section and have your original documents certified.

 Your submission document must be signed appropriately and include the following: